subhh/libconnect/README.md

 Visit our git repository: https://github.com/subhh/libconnect

-## 7.0.5
+## 8.0.0
-    - DBIS: fixed translation for isbn
-    - Added extension to packagist.org.
-    - Guzzle: Changed Exception handling.
-Thanks to Christoph Lehmann
+    - New version for TYPO3 10 LTS.
+Thanks to Christoph Lehmann.
-    - ZDB:
-        - Fixed failed ZDB print information
-        - Fixed period in title history and moved issued as new field
-    - Fixed replace section in composer.json

 Tested with
     - TYPO3 8.7.25